AmeraSaad/ATC_01121531932/README.md

 ---
 ### 🔐 How to Login as Admin

-1. Open MongoDB and go to the `users` collection
+1. Open your MongoDB and go to the `users` collection
 2. Find the user document (e.g., by email)
 3. Set the `isAdmin` field to `true`: